lottie/lottie-spec/docs/specs/properties.md

 * `h` is present and it's 1, as the property will keep the same value until the next keyframe.

 If the first keyframe occurs after the start of the animation, the initial property value will be from the first keyframe.
-Similarly if the last keyframe is before the end of the animation, the last keyframe value will be held until the end.
+Similarly, if the last keyframe is before the end of the animation, the last keyframe value will be held until the end.

 <h3 id="easing-handle">Keyframe Easing</h3>